tskit-dev/msprime/docs/interchange.rst

 error message.
 Some more complex requirements may not be detectable at load-time, and errors may not occur until certain operations are attempted.
 These are documented below.
+We also provide tools that can transform a collection of tables into a valid collection of tables, so long as they are logically consistent, as described in :ref:`sec_table_transformations`.

 .. _sec_individual_requirements: